jasonbak/jasonbak.github.io/_posts/2017-05-10-running-reflection.md

 ---
+title: "&amp;TextEdit"
-title: A REFLECTION ON RUNNING
+note-title: A REFLECTION ON RUNNING
 abstract: Ran my first marathon a few days ago.
 Thought it would be appropriate to write about what it means to me.
-permalink: /running-reflection
+permalink: /notes/running-reflection
-layout: blog-post
+layout: note
 ---

 I started running in the summer 2014, when I was transitioning to my senior year in high school.
 There was a cute girl from my school who biked around my neighborhood, so I started running around the block hoping to bump into her and begin our fairytale adventure.
 Of course, I couldn’t just walk up to her and talk to her in school--impossible!